 Vector - Simple Optimizations

-So now that we have used std::is_nothrow_move_constructible we can also look at a couple of other types available in the template utility library.
+Now that we have used std::is_nothrow_move_constructible, we can also examine a couple of other types available in the template utility library.

 Optimized Destruction